MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 - An Azure Stack integrated system, or the Azure Stack Development Kit (ASDK) deployed and configured according to the following instructions.

-If you already have any of the prerequisites, make sure they meet all the requirements before deploying this solution.

 ### Install and deploy the ASDK

 The Azure Stack Development Kit (ASDK) is a single-node deployment of Azure Stack you can download and use for free.
 The ASDK lets you evaluate Azure Stack and use Azure APIs and tooling in a non-production environment.

 Any user with Azure AD or Active Directory Federation Services (AD FS) admin credentials can deploy the ASDK.
 An Azure OEM/hardware partner can deploy a production Azure Stack.
-You must be an Azure Stack operator to do the following Azure Stack deployment tasks:
+You must be an Azure Stack operator to do the following Azure Stack configuration tasks:

 - Deploy Azure App Service
 - Create plans and offers